sapols/Satellite-Telemetry-Anomaly-Detection/README.md

 ## Brief Directory Descriptions

 Below is a brief description of each directory in this repo:
- - [Data](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Data): Contains the five datasets used in this research
+ - [Data](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Data): Contains the five datasets used in this research.
- - [Metadata](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Metadata): Contains metadata for the five datasets used in this research
+ - [Metadata](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Metadata): Contains metadata for the five datasets used in this research.
- - [Paper](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Paper): The research paper and the LaTeX code behind it
+ - [Paper](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Paper): The research paper and the LaTeX code behind it.
- - [demo](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/demo): Contains the two Jupyter notebooks in which the demonstrations in the paper were performed
+ - [demo](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/demo): Contains the two Jupyter notebooks in which the demonstrations in the paper were performed.
  - [explore](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/explore): Contains various Jupyter notebooks that were not a part of the paper.
-They detect anomalies in datasets using a subset of the paper’s techniques (ARIMA and simple statistics)
+They detect anomalies in datasets using a subset of the paper’s techniques (ARIMA and simple statistics).
- - [save](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/save): Contains all the data and plots produced by the demonstrations in the paper
+ - [save](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/save): Contains all the data and plots produced by the demonstrations in the paper.

 ## Brief Code File Descriptions
 Below is a brief description of each code file in this repo: